devdaviddr/fullstack-cloudflare-boilerplate/docs/actions.md

 The pipeline is defined in [`.github/workflows/deploy.yml`](../.github/workflows/deploy.yml) and runs on GitHub Actions.
 It automatically:

+- Generates semantic version numbers for each deployment
 - Builds the entire monorepo (frontend + backend)
 - Runs database migrations on Cloudflare D1
 - Configures secrets for Workers and Pages